kyma-project/busola/docs/extensibility/resources.md

 ## Introduction

-Resource-based extensions are a means for users to introduce custom resource pages to busola.
-To achieve that a Config Map needs to be created in the `kube-public` namespace with a label `busola.io/extension=resource`.
+Resource-based extensions are means for users to introduce custom resource pages to Busola.
+To achieve that, you need to create a Config Map in the `kube-public` Namespace with a label `busola.io/extension=resource`.

-The Config Map needs to have several fields created that define how the resources is handled.
+The Config Map needs to have several fields created that define how the resources are handled.

-All sections can be provided as either json or yaml.
+All sections can be provided as either JSON or YAML.

 ## Config Map sections

-### `resource` section
+### resource section

-The resource section is required and contains basic information about the resource - namely kind and api details.
+The `resource` section is required and contains basic information about the resource.
+For example, `kind` and api details.

 #### Example